 The following graph shows the AWEX Eastern Market indicator (EMI) in cents per kilogram clean, from August 2009 to date.

-Currently the AWEX EMI is at 1,776 c/kg clean.
-This should result in net average returns to many clients with Merino clips, of around $11.55/kg greasy, resulting in returns of $70/head net for sheep cutting 6.0 kg/head greasy.
+Currently the AWEX EMI is at 1,943 c/kg clean.
+Considering the dusty, low yielding wool produced during this Autumn, this should result in net average returns to many clients with Merino clips, of around $10.70/kg greasy.
+This would produce a return of $64/head net for sheep cutting 6.0 kg/head greasy.

-This price of $11.55/kg net compares with the average budgeted Break Even Price for clients in 2018 of $6.55/kg and that for the top 20% of $4.87/kg, providing a significant profit margin, even allowing for the cost of drought feeding.
+This price of $10.70/kg net compares with the average budgeted Break Even Price for clients in 2018 of $6.00/kg and that for the top 20% of $4.16/kg, providing a significant profit margin.